 KYLE m English

-From a Scottish surname which was derived from Gaelic caol
+From a Scottish surname that was derived from Gaelic caol

-meaning "narrows, channel, strait".
+meaning "narrows, channel, strait"

 LANCE m English